 Fast forward to March 2018, and it looks like all the elements we needed for Pledge Your Lunch campaign are actually starting to fall into place.
 With Halal Trip’s website and its app user base, Halal Trip could potentially serve a big role in crowdfunding #PledgeYourLunch as a yearly Ramadan charity event.
 We will be using LaunchGood as a platform for us to connect users from all over the world to support this campaign.
 LaunchGood acts as a platform that enables crowdfunding for various causes and campaigns.
 To launch our campaign, we wanted to start from our very own home, Singapore, and we wanted to reach beyond and contribute to a bigger cause - education.

-Founded in 2014, the FFFA’s main objective has always been to feed Singapore’s less fortunate, regardless of race, religion and creed.
-FFFA is an organisation that provides free Halal meals which are nutritious and tasty to those in need and who qualify for one of their assistance programmes.
-FFFA aims to help low income individuals out of poverty by not only providing them the opportunity to earn but to also better themselves out of their current situation.
+Founded in 2014, the FFFA’s main objective has always been to feed Singapore’s less fortunate, regardless of race, religion, and creed.
+FFFA is an organization that provides free Halal meals which are nutritious and tasty to those in need and who qualify for one of their assistance programs.
+FFFA aims to help low-income individuals out of poverty by not only providing them the opportunity to earn but also better themselves out of their current situation.

-Cahaya Surya Bakti is an NGO based in Malaysia, and strives to meet the needs of the growing Rohingya population in the state of Johor.
-Running 3 schools for Rohingya refugee children and teenagers in Tampoi, Kluang and Pekan Nanas, Cahaya Surya Bakti is currently fundraising for the building of their new school to cater a larger student population, and increase access to education for Rohingya children.
-They will also be hosting literacy and vocational classes for over 18 year olds.
+Cahaya Surya Bakti is an NGO based in Malaysia and strives to meet the needs of the growing Rohingya population in the state of Johor.
+Running 3 schools for Rohingya refugee children and teenagers in Tampoi, Kluang, and Pekan Nanas, Cahaya Surya Bakti is currently fundraising for the building of their new school to cater to a larger student population, and increase access to education for Rohingya children.
+They will also be hosting literacy and vocational classes for over 18-year-olds.
 HalalTrip aims to support this meaningful cause through this campaign and go further than feeding the poor in Singapore, but to also help Rohingya children, seeking refuge in our region.

 Let's do our part to solve hunger in our communities.